 The BLS Employee Tenure Summary notes that a high percentage of younger workers had short-duration jobs as of January 2018.
 Among jobs held by workers ages 25 to 34, the median tenure is 2.8 years.

 From ages 35 to 44, the median job duration was 4.9 years, and from 45 to 54, the median tenure at a job was 7.6 years.
 Median tenure rose to 10.1 years for workers aged 55 to 64.

 The job sectors with the highest median tenure include management, engineering, legal, and education.
 Workers in service occupations had the lowest median tenure.

 Reasons for Changing Jobs

-The most common reasons that workers changed jobs include:
+Some examples of the common reasons that workers change jobs include:

 - Seeking higher pay